Get access to the full brand analysis now

 Haut.AI states GDPR compliance in its documentation, but several aspects may require closer evaluation by brands with strict compliance requirements:

-• Consent mechanisms: Some brand integrations (e.g., observed in the Yepoda integration) do not include a consent checkbox, which may raise compliance considerations depending on how the integration is implemented.
+- Consent mechanisms: Some observed brand integrations (at the time of writing) do not include a consent checkbox, which may raise compliance considerations depending on how the integration is implemented.

 For brands in regulated markets or those targeting health-conscious consumers, these differences are worth evaluating carefully.
 Brands should verify that their vendor’s compliance posture aligns with their own regulatory obligations.